Skip to Content

 Highlights: Confident, Clownish, Playful

 The Lhasa Apso is an ancient Chinese dog breed originating from the Himalayan region of Tibet.
-They served as sentinels in isolated monasteries – along with other breeds, such as the Tibetan Spaniel and Mastiff.
+In the past, they served as sentinels in isolated monasteries – along with other famous breeds, such as the Tibetan Spaniel and Mastiff.

-Most Lhasa Apso owners would be shocked that these dogs made this list.
-Because of their playful nature, they enjoy goofing around and having fun, instead of doing your bidding.
+Most Lhasa Apso owners would be shocked that these dogs made this list, and it’s easy to see why.
+Due to their playful nature, Lhasa Apsos enjoy goofing around and having fun, instead of doing your bidding.
+Who can blame them?

-Still, every owner will tell you that the Lhasa Apso is a very intelligent dog breed.
+Still, every owner will tell you that the Lhasa Apso is a very intelligent dog breed – just not in the “follow my command” type of way.
 Though they aren’t great at obedience intelligence, they have extremely high adaptive intelligence.

 12. Bullmastiff

 The Bullmastiff is a fierce working dog on the field, but a gentle companion in the home.
-Don’t let their exterior fool you, these dogs are sweet, kind and affectionate dogs.
+But don’t let their exterior fool you, these dogs are sweet, kind and affectionate dogs.

-As you may have guessed from the name, the Bullmastiff is the cross between a Bulldog and Mastiff.
-Their muscular build and sneaky athleticism makes them great as guard dogs.
+As you may have guessed from the name, the Bullmastiff is the cross between a Bulldog and Mastiff, as evident by the name.
+Their muscular build and sneaky-good athleticism makes them excellent options for a guard dog.

 The 11 “Dumbest” Dog Breeds